-The following are important health examinations and screenings for men and the recommended schedules of when they should be done:
+The following are important health examinations and screenings and the recommended schedules of when they should be done:

-- Skin screening - Self check monthly for changing moles, freckles, for early skin cancer.
+- Skin screening - Self check monthly for changing moles and freckles.

-- Testicular self-exam - This should be done every month.
+- Testicular self-exam - Self check monthly.
 Talk to your provider if you are concerned about results of self-exam.

-- STD screening - Men who are sexually active; should be checked for Syphilis, Chlamydia, rapid plasma reagin (RPR), and HIV every year, unless otherwise indicated by provider.
+- STD screening - Screening for Syphilis, Chlamydia, rapid plasma reagin (RPR), and HIV.
+Every year, unless otherwise indicated by provider.

-- Physical exam - Every 3 years, unless indicated by provider.
+- Physical exam - Every 3 years, unless otherwise indicated by provider.

-- HPV (Gardasil) Vaccine - Recommended for 26 and younger; prevents 4 common HPV types; 2 that cause most genital warts and 2 that cause cancer.
+- HPV (Gardasil) Vaccine - Recommended for people age 26 and younger.
+Prevents 4 common HPV types: 2 that cause most genital warts and 2 that cause cancer.
 It protects against new HPV infections, it is not a cure for existing HPV infections or disease.
 The vaccine is available at the SHWC and is a series of 3 injections.
 It is most effective when the second dose is given a month after the first dose and the third dose six months after the second dose.

-- Dental Cleanings and Exams - Go once or twice a month for an exam and cleaning.
+- Dental Cleanings and Exams - Once or twice yearly for an exam and cleaning.
 Your dentist will evaluate if you need more frequent visits.

-- Eye Exam - Have an eye exam every two years if you have vision problems.
+- Eye Exam - Every one to two years.
 If you have diabetes, you should visit every year.

-- Breast self-exam- This should be done every month.
+- Breast self-exam- Self check monthly.
 Talk to your provider if you are concerned about results of self-exam.

 This test package includes testing for chlamydia, gonorrhea, HIV, and syphilis.
-Students without symptoms can walk-in for this testing package.
-If a patient is experiencing symptoms of an STI, they are encouraged to make an appointment with a provider to determine the best testing options.
+Students without symptoms can walk-in for this testing package without an appointment.
+If a patient is experiencing STI symptoms, they are encouraged to make an appointment with a provider to determine the best testing options.